Socrates

 Delphic Oracle vase

-Penetratingly and pointedly, his sole focus became the art of understanding this idea in the realm of human conduct, opposed to deductions about the universe and cosmos as formulated by Anaxagoras and other prior philosophers, which Socrates found wanting; this pursuit of the Path became something of a design for life to him — he was interested in the why of human behavior and how it aligned with the eternal Good.
+Penetratingly and pointedly, his sole focus became understanding this idea in the context of human behavior, as opposed to deductions about the universe and cosmos formulated by Anaxagoras and other earlier philosophers, which Socrates found lacking.
+This pursuit of the Path became a kind of design for life to him—he was interested in the why of human behavior and how it aligned with the eternal Good.

 Grasping the integral light of his mission, after his thirtieth year, Socrates completed the Eleusinian Mysteries involving the trials of the Great Goddess.
-The insights he gained about the nature of the soul left an additional extreme imprint on him.
-His abilities were enhanced significantly and somewhere around this point Socrates gained certain insights from the Gods via what he called his ‘sign’ or daimonion.
-The themes of death and rebirth prevalent in the rite imparted to him left a deep impression on how to conduct himself in everyday life.
+The insights he gained about the nature of the soul left an additional, profound imprint on him.
+His abilities were significantly enhanced, and somewhere around this point, Socrates began to receive insights from the Gods via what he called his “sign” or daimonion.
+The themes of death and rebirth prevalent in the rite deeply affected how he conducted himself in everyday life.
 The pursuit of what it meant to follow true moderation, however nebulous it seemed, glittered in his mind.

-Although traditionally Socrates was held to lack meaningful power as a wandering philosopher, he was in reality somewhat of a power player in Athenian politics.
-The office he served on the Athenian Boule was equivalent to a senatorial rank, thus serving on this office gave his decisions some power.
-A highly notable figure, he also gained many followers among the Athenians and from various parts of the world due to the lustre and beauty his name carried around the world, all in spite of the general modesty of his lifestyle and no physical school extant to teach his ideas.
+Although traditionally portrayed as a wandering philosopher without influence, Socrates was in fact somewhat of a power player in Athenian politics.
+The office he held on the Athenian Boule was equivalent to a senatorial rank, giving his decisions real weight.
+A highly notable figure, he also gained many followers among the Athenians and from various parts of the world due to the luster and beauty his name carried—all in spite of the modesty of his lifestyle and the lack of a formal school to teach his ideas.

-Socrates sought to impart the basic wisdom of the Gods to Athenian society by encouraging something he felt was closer to godliness.
-What he was concerned with was breaching the quickest pathway to being an upstanding soul.
-The calling of this path he held in contrast to the appetites of the regular Athenians obsessed with the levelling spirit of democracy, superstitions around the Gods, excess in their material lives, cruelty towards the enemies of Athens and often just general wantonness.
+Socrates sought to impart the basic wisdom of the Gods to Athenian society by encouraging something he believed was closer to godliness.
+What he was concerned with was forging the quickest path to becoming an upstanding soul.
+This calling, he held in contrast to the appetites of ordinary Athenians—those obsessed with the leveling spirit of democracy, superstitions about the Gods, material excess, cruelty toward Athens’ enemies, and general wantonness.

-Revealingly, he was known to wander around the Great Agora of Athens, approaching the powerful purchasing luxuries and asking questions such as "is that what you need?"
+Revealingly, he was known to wander the Great Agora of Athens, approaching the powerful as they bought luxuries and asking questions like, "Is that what you need?"

-Having reservations about the character of Athenian society as it existed and the direction it was headed, he remained ambivalent to the intrigues of the wealthy and the powerful surrounding him in government.
-At the time Socrates started to become famous, Athens was entrenching its power and prestige in all areas due to Pericles’ rulership, the so-called Age of Pericles.
-Although he held Pericles with some esteem, Socrates was unmoved by the spirit of the era.
-In one of his dialogues, the Critias, he shows doubt about the methods in which politicians such as Pericles gained power, regarding rhetorical speakers and demagogues as having a partially illegitimate vocation based on deception.
+Having deep reservations about the character of Athenian society and its direction, he remained aloof from the intrigues of the wealthy and powerful in government.
+At the time Socrates began to gain fame, Athens was entrenching its power and prestige in all areas under the leadership of Pericles—the so-called Age of Pericles.
+Although Socrates held Pericles in some esteem, he was unmoved by the spirit of the era.
+In one of his dialogues, Critias, he expresses doubt about how politicians such as Pericles gained power, viewing rhetorical speakers and demagogues as possessing a partially illegitimate vocation based on deception.

-During this time also, in the stead of Protagoras and Anaxagoras who quickly became legendary, philosophers known as ‘Sophists’ proliferated in Athens, some of whom were charlatans and were paid extortionate amounts of money for people to simply gain basic insights.
-Others simply deployed arguments with flourishes of rhetorical tricks to confuse people: their ideas were often misleading.
-Socrates stood opposed to the less scrupulous of these men and chose his students through insight into their true potential, regardless of their initial origin.
-It was this inability to be corrupted that endeared him to many of the people of Athens and beyond.
+Around this same time, following the deaths of legendary philosophers like Protagoras and Anaxagoras, a new wave of thinkers known as “Sophists” proliferated in Athens.
+Some were charlatans, charging extortionate fees for basic insights.
+Others used rhetorical flourishes and tricks to confuse people—their ideas often misleading.
+Socrates stood opposed to the less scrupulous of these men, choosing his students based on insight into their true potential, regardless of their origins.
+It was this incorruptibility that endeared him to many people in Athens and beyond.

 SOCRATIC METHOD

 The Socratic Method is a form of cooperative argumentative dialogue that uses questioning to stimulate critical thinking and expose underlying assumptions.
-The method involves a teacher or interlocutor posing a series of guided questions to a respondent, with the aim of refining or dismantling their beliefs through reasoned inquiry.
+The method involves a teacher or interlocutor posing a series of guided questions to a respondent, aiming to refine or dismantle their beliefs through reasoned inquiry.
 Rather than delivering knowledge directly, Socrates would ask probing questions.

-Exchange is an important element of the Socratic method.
-Socrates insisted in every dialogue he was intervening as a participant to learn more.
-In the Charmides dialogue, for instance, he discusses the notion of sophrosyne, a divine quality associated with tempering one’s mind and acts.
-In this dialogue that he holds with Critias and the youth in Athens most known to him as embodying all the qualities of sophrosyne, for instance, he discusses several scenarios and definitions of this term before coming to an impassé and admitting he has no idea what sophrosyne actually is.
+Exchange is an important element of the Socratic Method.
+Socrates insisted in every dialogue that he was intervening as a participant to learn more.
+In the Charmides dialogue, for instance, he discusses the notion of sophrosyne, a divine quality associated with tempering one’s mind and actions.
+In this dialogue, which he holds with Critias and the youth in Athens most known to him for embodying all the qualities of sophrosyne, he explores several scenarios and definitions of the term before coming to an impasse and admitting he has no idea what sophrosyne actually is.

-In another dialogue, the Ion, Socrates confronts a rhapsode (one of the performers of the Epic works of poetry in Athens) named Ion of Ephesus who claimed an insight into Homer’s writings yet cannot rationally explain why he is able to do so convincingly as he has no experience of the subject matter of the Iliad.
-Through questioning relentlessly, Socrates hints that there is nothing particularly rational about his gift in this area and such creativity is a matter of channelling the divine.
+In another dialogue, the Ion, Socrates confronts a rhapsode (one of the performers of epic poetry in Athens) named Ion of Ephesus, who claims to have insight into Homer’s writings but cannot rationally explain why he is able to do so convincingly, as he has no experience of the subject matter of the Iliad.
+Through relentless questioning, Socrates suggests that there is nothing particularly rational about Ion's gift in this area and that such creativity is a matter of channeling the divine.

 The dialectical process of such dialogues often leads to aporia, a state of puzzlement or realization of ignorance, which Socrates considered the beginning of genuine philosophical insight.